-The Community Champions awards have been developed to recognise and say a massive ‘Thank You’ to the extraordinary individuals and groups in Herefordshire that make it one of the best places in the country.
+The awards have been developed to recognise and say a massive ‘Thank You’ to the extraordinary individual and group contributors, in Herefordshire that make it one of the best places in the country.

 Volunteer of the year

 This award recognises the significant role of an individual or group who shows dedication and goes that extra mile in providing care and support.
-It seeks to acknowledge and celebrate the dedication that carers show to their local community or society or the difference they have made to the life of a vulnerable person or people that they are caring for.
+It seeks to acknowledge and celebrate the dedication that carers show to their local community or society or the difference they have made to the life of a vulnerable lonely person or isolated people that they are caring for.

 This award aims to recognise a person or group who has significantly improved their area and community environment.
 It may be safer, cleaner, greener, friendlier or more attractive because of someone or something that they have done.
 It could be a small project that has made a big difference or an ongoing effort to enhance or improve the area.
 We all benefit from the maintenance and improvement of our local environment.
 These contributions might include tackling climate change or promoting and installing renewable energy.
-They could be community gardeners, taking it upon themselves to beautify their local area, support biodiversity and wildlife and improve natural ecosystems.
+They could be community gardeners, taking it upon themselves to beautify their local area, support biodiversity and wildlife and improve natural eco-systems.

-Awarded to a young person who encapsulates commitment, contribution and giving, either to or for the community, individuals, family or others.
+Awarded to a young person or young group who encapsulates commitment, contribution and giving, either to or for the community, individuals, family or others.
 Through caring, volunteering, achieving, in showing spirit or heroic deed, perhaps above and beyond expectation and in ways that would not normally attract the limelight.
-To be awarded for the best positive contribution to peers, their school or college, their community or local area and is open to anyone under the age of 21.
+To be awarded for the best positive contribution to peers, their school or college, their community or local area and is to open to anyone under the age of 21.